leoparente/netbox-learning/automation-zero-to-hero/docs/Installation.md

 > [!TIP]
 >
+> Unfortunately MacOS is not supported
+> The workshop relies heavily on ContainerLab which does not have native support for MacOS

+> [!TIP]
+>
 > The workshop assumes it is running on an internet accessible machine and relies on the public IP
 > for a lot of the functionality.
 This means that it _probably_ won't work on your local machine, but we aim
 > to add that at a later stage.